Institution profiling / Datacenter

 ByteOpt SLLC is a Sofia-based hosting and IT services company that operates its own autonomous system, AS210746, on the Bulgarian internet.
 The company advertises two IPv4 address blocks and sells colocation, managed servers, email, domain registration, and backup.
 Its presence can be tracked through public routing data and the RIPE NCC registry.

-The company's control surface is defined by its RIPE NCC organization object (ORG-HL273-RIPE) and the IPACCT-MNT maintainer.
+The company's control surface is defined by its RIPE NCC organization entity (ORG-HL273-RIPE) and the IPACCT-MNT maintainer.
 BGP import and export policies with AS31287 (IPACCT CABLE Ltd) and AS8866 structure its connectivity.
 The official website, byteopt.com, lists services and provides a Sofia office address and contact information.

 For customers that host with ByteOpt SLLC, the reachability of the company's prefixes is a direct business dependency.
 If the prefixes were withdrawn or upstream transit changed unexpectedly, colocated servers and services such as email and domains could become unreachable.
 Those signals are visible in global routing tables.